Olympic torch designer returns to Shrewsbury college

 The Olympic torch relay passed through Shrewsbury today.

-“Edward’s visit has been a real inspiration for the students,” concluded Shrewsbury College lecturer Ed Catley.
+“Edward’s visit has been a real inspiration for the students,” concluded Shrewsbury College tutor Ed Catley.
 “He has demonstrated how a career can develop after College and what can be achieved.”

 Matt’s chair, which was inspired by Edward, will be on display at the College’s End of Year Art Show at London Road from Friday 15 – Thursday 21 June.
 Please click here for more details.